hile/iosbackups/README.md

 Example usage
 =============

-This is so rough code still it's not yet in pip.
+This code is still so rough it's not yet in available with pip.

 - Install with usual command